How investigators say the killings of two University of South Florida students unfolded

 The Hillsborough County’s Sheriff’s Office elevates the status of the two missing students to “endangered.”

 Authorities search a dumpster, in which they find a black cushion floor mat with blood, Limon’s wallet, Bristy’s phone case, Limon’s glasses and clothing all stained with blood.
-Around this time, Abugharbieh gives authorities permission to search his car, to which they found all data had been wiped.
+Around this time, Abugharbieh gives authorities permission to search his car, which prosecutors say appeared to have been “recently been cleaned.”

+Abugharbieh also lets investigators access the vehicle’s data, but there didn’t appear to be any, the affidavit said.

-Abugharbieh gave inconsistent accounts of when he last saw Limon and Bristy, according to the affidavit.
-He first told detectives the pair had “never been in his vehicle nor did he go to Clearwater.”
-When confronted about his vehicle being in Clearwater, he said he went there to look for fishing spots and later changed his story again, telling detectives Limon had asked to be driven with his girlfriend to Clearwater, the document said.
+Abugharbieh gives inconsistent accounts of when he last saw Limon and Bristy, according to the affidavit.
+He first tells detectives the pair had “never been in his vehicle nor did he go to Clearwater.”
+When confronted about his vehicle being in Clearwater, he says he went there to look for fishing spots and later changed his story again, telling detectives Limon had asked to be driven with his girlfriend to Clearwater, the document says.

-During these interviews, Abugharbieh’s left pinky finger was wrapped in a bandage, a wound he later said he gave himself while cutting onions, the motion says.
-Detectives also observed a fresh laceration on his left upper tricep and additional cuts on both legs, according to the filing.
+During these interviews, Abugharbieh’s left pinky finger is wrapped in a bandage, a wound he later says he got while cutting onions, the motion says.
+Detectives also observe a fresh laceration on his left upper tricep and additional cuts on both legs, according to the filing.

-Prosecutors say Abugharbieh took to ChatGPT again on April 23, asking: “What does missing endangered adult mean.”
+Prosecutors say Abugharbieh asked ChatGPT on April 23, “What does missing endangered adult mean.”

 April 24: Limon’s body found, suspect arrested

-Detectives searching the Howard Frankland Bridge find a black trash bag at a location phone data shows the suspect stopped at early on April 17, according to the motion.
+Detectives searching the Howard Frankland Bridge find a black trash bag where phone data shows the suspect stopped early on April 17, according to the motion.

-Prosecutors say the bag was similar to those found under Abugharbieh’s bed.
-A man’s remains was discovered inside and positively identified as Limon, they say in the filing.
+Prosecutors say the bag is similar to those found under Abugharbieh’s bed.
+A man’s remains are discovered inside and positively identified as Limon, they say in the filing.

-Limon’s death was ruled a homicide, the motion states, citing “multiple sharp force injuries,” and citing a medical examiner’s report that noted a deep stab wound to his lower back that penetrated his liver, among other wounds.
+Limon’s death is ruled a homicide, the motion states, citing “multiple sharp force injuries,” and a medical examiner’s report that noted a deep stab wound to his lower back that penetrated his liver, among other wounds.

-That morning, Abugharbieh is arrested hours at a home in Lutz, Florida, after law enforcement responded to a domestic violence incident involving a family member, the sheriff’s office said.
+That morning, Abugharbieh is arrested hours later at a home in Lutz, Florida, after law enforcement respond to a domestic violence incident involving a family member, the sheriff’s office says.

-In addition to two counts of first-degree murder, he also faces charges of unlawfully moving a dead body, failure to report a death with intent to conceal, tampering with physical evidence, false imprisonment and battery, the Hillsborough County Sheriff’s Office has said.
+In addition to two counts of first-degree murder, he faces charges of unlawfully moving a dead body, failure to report a death with intent to conceal, tampering with physical evidence, false imprisonment and battery, the Hillsborough County Sheriff’s Office says.

-The Hillsborough County Public Defender’s Office said it had been appointed to the case but declined to share details, citing Abugharbieh’s right to a fair trial.
+The Hillsborough County Public Defender’s Office says it is appointed to the case but declines to share details, citing Abugharbieh’s right to a fair trial.

-“We remain focused on representing our client through the legal process,” the office said in a statement.
+“We remain focused on representing our client through the legal process,” the office says in a statement.

 The-CNN-Wire